469219 Kamoʻoalewa: Proposed missions

-De la Fuente Marcos & de la Fuente Marcos first suggested in situ study of because of its ideal orbital characteristics in their August 2016 paper.
+Numerous mission concepts targeting Kamoʻoalewa have been proposed, including a 2019 NASA solar-sail mission concept, a University of Colorado flyby and impact experiment, and was selected as a target for the Chinese ZhengHe project, which has developed into the Tianwen-2 mission.
+The chondritic simulants QLS-1, 2, and 3 have been developed by the Qian Xuesen Laboratory of Space Technology to better prepare for these missions.
+In an ambitious proposal, Kamoʻoalewa is even considered for use as a space station for Earth-to-Mars travel.

 During the 2017 Astrodynamics Specialist Conference held in Stevenson in the U.S. state of Washington, a team composed of graduate research assistants from the University of Colorado Boulder and the São Paulo State University (UNESP) was awarded for presenting a project denominated "Near-Earth Asteroid Characterization and Observation (NEACO) Mission to Asteroid (469219) ", providing the first baselines for the investigation of this celestial object using a spacecraft.
 Recently, another version of this work was presented adopting different constraints in the dynamics.

-A 2019 NASA solar sail mission proposal selected it as a target.

-469219 Kamo'oalewa has been considered for use as a space station in near-Earth space.